SSPH Primus: Design

 A semi-automatic loading system is provided to increase the rate of fire and reduce crew fatigue.
 The fused projectiles are loaded and rammed automatically; the modular charges are loaded manually.
 The Primus has a burst rate of fire of three rounds in 20 seconds and a maximum rate of fire of 6 rounds per min.
 The bustle mounted magazine holds up to 22 rounds of 155 mm projectile.

 The digital fire control system automates the complete projectile loading process and gun laying operation.
 An ammunition inventory management system keeps track of all onboard ammunition as well as ammunition expenditure during firing.
 The weapon is laid to the target using an automatic fire control system, which includes an onboard positioning and navigation system.
 This can receive target information from the battery or regimental command post.
 It takes less than 60 seconds to come into action and open fire and 40 seconds to be re-deployed.

 Incidents

-2019 Accident

-On 19 January 2019, Singapore Army NSman Corporal First Class (CFC (NS)) and Mediacorp Actor, Aloysius Pang was killed after he was crushed by the gun barrel of a Primus while performing maintenance inside the vehicle during his overseas reservist training in New Zealand.
+On 19 January 2019, Singapore Army NSman Corporal First Class (CFC (NS)) and Mediacorp actor Aloysius Pang was killed after he was crushed by the gun barrel of a Primus while performing maintenance inside the vehicle during his overseas reservist training in New Zealand.